Lincoln Airport (Nebraska): History

 Other jet service was operated by America West with Boeing 737-200s and 737-300s nonstop to Phoenix and Trans World Airlines (TWA) DC-9s nonstop to St. Louis.
 In 1983, Midway Airlines was operating Douglas DC-9-10 jets direct to Chicago Midway Airport via a stop in Omaha.
 By 1985, three airlines were operating jet service into the airport according to the Official Airline Guide (OAG) including Air Wisconsin with British Aircraft Corporation BAC One-Elevens nonstop from Chicago O'Hare Airport and Grand Island, NE, Frontier with Boeing 737-200s and McDonnell Douglas MD-80s nonstop from Denver and Omaha, and United with Boeing 727-100s and Boeing 737-200s nonstop from Chicago O'Hare, Denver, Cedar Rapids and Peoria, IL.
 The original Frontier Airlines ceased operations in 1986; successor Continental Airlines flew 737s and DC-9s to Denver.
 United mainline jet service was eventually replaced by flights operated by its United Express partners who now fly 50 seat regional jets from LNK.

 In 2005, Northwest Airlines flew to Memphis but dropped the route within nine months.
 In early 2006, Allegiant Air began air service to Las Vegas but after two years, announced that it was transferring service to Grand Island, NE.
 In May 2014 Delta Air Lines announced a non-stop flight to Atlanta would start September 8, resuming a service it briefly ran in 2009.
 In 2011 Delta resumed the Memphis service, but only over the summer. $750,000 in federal spending was used to guarantee revenue for Delta.

 Today part of Lincoln Airport is home to the Nebraska Air National Guard's 155th Air Refueling Wing (155 ARW), an Air Mobility Command (AMC)-gained Air National Guard unit flying the KC-135R Stratotanker.
 Several Nebraska Army National Guard units are collocated at the installation, just east of Runway 36 alongside Taxiway Delta.
 The Air National Guard's tarmac is closed to general aviation and is guarded by Air Force Security Forces 24 hours a day.

+In 2022, Lincoln Airport announced a new airline called "Red Way," which is a virtual airline that outsources planes from GlobalX.
+But in September, Red Way shut down due to a lack of resources.
+Because the airline didn't save money of people's ticket expenditures in a bank account until the actual flights happened, the company was unable to pay refunds until 2024.
+State auditor Mike Foley has criticized the airline, calling it a "failed riverboat gamble."

+The Lincoln Airport terminal started a major renovation project dubbed "LNK Next" in 2022, which was completed in 2024.
+The terminal now has two new gates, bringing the total to six.
+There are also 2 new baggage claim belts and the customer service and vehicle rental desks have been relocated.